 - In Medical Imaging, for safety concerns related to radiation exposure

-It is not possible to anticipate every instance that may give rise to a clinically appropriate rationale for a restriction or limitation.
+It is not possible to anticipate every instance that may give rise to a clinically appropriate rational for a restriction or limitation.
 Please check with the nurse caring for your family member or friend regarding any applied limitation.

 Please note: Any visitors arriving after 8 PM must enter through the Emergency Department triage walk-in entrance, as all other doors will be locked.